 Instant pot:

-- Add the potatoes, corn kernels, peas, carrots, chicken broth, thyme, and poultry seasoning.
-Give everything a quick stir, close the lid and turn the valve to sealing.
+- Once you add the potatoes, corn kernels, peas, carrots, chicken broth, and seasonings, stir then close the lid and turn the valve to sealing.
 Use the manual setting to cook the soup for 10 minutes.
 After 10 minutes, switch to quick release by turning the valve to venting with the back of a spoon.

-- Turn on the saute function (switch to normal heat) and bring the soup to a simmer.
-Whisk together evaporated milk and cornstarch and add it to the soup.
-Keep stirring the soup until it comes to a boil.
-Simmer for 4-5 minutes until the soup starts to thicken.
+- Simmer for 4-5 minutes until the soup starts to thicken.
 Turn off the pressure cooker.
 If the soup is too thick, add extra broth or evaporated milk to thin it out.
 Stir in parsley and season with salt and pepper, to taste.

 Tips for the Best Chicken Potato Soup